 For many families it is important to bring the body of the dead back home, or to a marae or community hall.
 Other family members and friends bring food, send flowers and messages.
 Mourners may talk to the dead person, pray, sing or just sit with them.
 Some families choose an open casket or coffin. so that they can see and speak directly to the deceased.

-By the late 1970s about 70% of bodies were embalmed, and this rose to almost 90% in the early 21st century.
-Embalming means that funerals, burials and cremations can occur some weeks after a death.
+By the late 1970s about 70% of bodies were embalmed, and the proportion rose to almost 90% in the early 21st century.
+Embalming allows funerals, burials and cremations to occur weeks after a death.
 Some people reject embalming and prefer early burial or cremation.

-Every day about 80 funerals and memorial services are held on marae and in churches, temples, mosques, synagogues, funeral home chapels, community halls and suburban gardens.
-Death notices and obituaries (accounts of the life of the person who has died) are published in newspapers.
-In the 21st century they may also be posted on internet sites or communicated through email.
+Every day about 80 funerals and memorial services are held on marae and in churches, temples, mosques, synagogues, funeral home chapels, community halls and suburban gardens around New Zealand.
+Death notices and obituaries (accounts of the life of the person who has died) are published in newspapers and on internet sites, or communicated by email.

 Contemporary Māori practices for farewelling the dead continue traditions of tangihanga and usually take at least three days.
 Often the tūpāpaku (dead body) is brought back to the marae of their ancestors in an open casket or coffin.
 According to rules of different marae, the tūpāpaku is either placed in a separate house next to the wharenui, under the window on the veranda or against the back wall under the back post, or on the visitors’ side of the house.
 When a death occurs in the city and links with an ancestral marae are not strong, the body may come back to a suburban home, church or community hall.

-Mourners will accompany the body to the graveside of the cemetery or urupā and Christian ritual is usually followed before the body is placed in the grave.
-Hands are washed when leaving the urupā to remove tapu or the sacredness of the place.
+Mourners will accompany the body to the cemetery or urupā and Christian ritual is usually followed before the body is placed in the grave.
+Hands are washed when leaving the urupā to remove tapu (the sacredness of the place).
 The sharing of food after a burial brings everyone back into the world of the living and celebrates their connections.

 Time spent with the dead body and close family and friends often precedes the formal funeral service.
 Contemporary funerals and memorial services are ways to farewell someone and also to shed tears and express grief together.
 The body is present at funerals, but not at memorial services.
 Committal ceremonies are also often performed at the graveside, before cremation or before burial at sea.
 Mourners usually share food and talk about the deceased at the end of funerals and memorial services.